sez11a/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-guide/users/understanding-users.md

 ## Managing User Access

 User access is controlled by Roles and Permissions.
-Permissions define what a user can and cannot do.
+Permissions define what a User can and cannot do.
 Roles are groupings of permissions.
-Permissions can be configured specifically for individual users, but is more effectively done by defining permissions for a role and assigning users to pre-set roles.
-To learn more about managing access for users, see [Roles and Permissions](blah).
+Permissions are configured by defining permissions for a Role and assigning Users to pre-set Roles.
+To learn more about managing access for Users, see [Roles and Permissions](blah).

 ## Organizing Users

-Liferay has several tools to help users organize and administer users.
+Liferay has several tools to help you organize and administer Users.

-[Organizations](link-to-organizations-article) are an entity in Liferay that can group users in a distributed hierarchy.
-Practically, this means that large organizations can empower and delegate users to administer their organizational groups.
+[Organizations](../organizations-and-user-groups/intro-to-organizations.md) are an entity in Liferay that can group users in a distributed hierarchy.
+Practically, this means that large organizations can empower and delegate Users to administer their Organizations.

 ![An example of how an organizational hierarchy can be created in Liferay.](understanding-users/images/02.png)

-[User Groups](link-to-user-groups-article) are another method available for grouping users to simplify assignment of roles and administration.
-The main distinction between a User Group and an Organization is that a User Group is a more informal and ad-hoc tool for grouping.
+[User Groups](../organizations-and-user-groups/user-groups/creating-and-managing-user-groups.md) are another way to group Users to simplify administration and assigning Roles.
+User Groups are simple lists of Users that can have Roles assigned to them.

 ## Related Information